A Drupal Primer for Marketers

 With many new additions to ease-of-use, functionality, and robustness, Drupal is the superior method for creating and marketing your website to the world.

 We’ve had customers who have tripled traffic in weeks after upgrading from another platform.
 Drupal has competitive advantages from site-wide optimizations like Schema or AMP that put clients on the cutting edge of SEO.
-The benefits are higher rankings quicker and more traffic.
+The benefits are reaching higher rankings quicker and more traffic.

 Key Drupal Concepts